djinilabs/timeclout/CONTRIBUTING.md

-# Contributing to TT3 - Team Time Table
+# Contributing to TimeHaupt

-We are thrilled you're interested in contributing to TT3! 🎉 Your help is essential for keeping it great.
+We are thrilled you're interested in contributing to TimeHaupt! 🎉 Your help is essential for keeping it great.

 We want to make contributing as easy as possible, but we have a few legal and community guidelines to follow.